luong-komorebi/Awesome-Linux-Software/README_th-TH.md

 - [OmniDB](https://omnidb.org/en/) - Browser-based tool that visually create, manage, and view databases.

 #### Golang
-- [Gogland](https://www.jetbrains.com/go/) - Gogland is the codename for a new commercial IDE by JetBrains aimed at providing an ergonomic environment for Go development.
+- [GoLand](https://www.jetbrains.com/go/) - GoLand is the codename for a new commercial IDE by JetBrains aimed at providing an ergonomic environment for Go development.

 #### Java
 - [![Open-Source Software][OSS Icon]](https://www.bluej.org/versions.html) [BlueJ](http://bluej.org/) - A free Java Development Environment designed for beginners, used by millions worldwide.